camptocamp/build-debian-cloud/README.md

   * `ec2-run-user-data`: If the userdata starts with `#!` it will be executed
   * `generate-ssh-hostkeys`: Generates hostkeys for sshd on first boot
   * `expand-volume`: Expands the root partition to the volume size
-  * `change-root-uuid`: Regenerates the UUID of the root volume on first boot

 *\*The bootup time was measured with [this script](https://gist.github.com/3813743)*